CONTACT US ABOUT THIS CRUISE

 Undoubtedly, Italy may be one of the most beautiful locations in the world that can host a river cruise.
-Its breathtaking landscape, along with its enchanting rivers and canals means that the country was almost tailor-made for these cruises.
+Italy’s breathtaking landscape, along with its enchanting rivers and canals, means that the country was almost tailor-made for these cruises.
 When thinking about Italian cruises, it is impossible to forget the world-famous Venice and the wider Veneto region.

-• Stunning and diverse landscapes, breathtakingly colourful Venetian lagoons and incredible nature to sightsee.
+- Stunning and diverse landscapes, the breathtakingly colourful Venetian lagoon, and incredible nature to sightsee.

-• Cruise Italy in luxury and style aboard the 20-passenger La Bella Vita.
+- Cruise Northern Italy’s waterways in luxury and style aboard the 20-passenger La Bella Vita.

-On our cruises from Italy you will choose to embark or disembark at the city of Mantua, situated on the Canal Bianco which runs alongside the Po River.
-It is much further than most of the larger riverboats can go.
-As you join the breathtaking Canal Bianco you will be met by the stunning countryside and neo-classical architecture which includes the world heritage site of Ducal Palace and its many courtyards and gardens.
+On our cruises in Italy, you will choose to embark or disembark at the city of Mantua, situated on the Canal Bianco, which runs alongside the Po River.
+Due to the smaller size of La Bella Vita, she is able to cruise much further up to river than most of the larger riverboats can go.
+As you join the breathtaking Canal Bianco, you will be met by the stunning countryside and neo-classical architecture, which includes the world heritage site of Ducal Palace and its many courtyards and gardens.

 Photo Gallery